johnno1962/XprobePlugin/README.md

 Patterns prefixed with '+' or '-' will search all classes linked into the application for methods matching the pattern.
 A raw pointer prefixed with "0x" can be entered to inspect an object passed as an argument to a trace.
+You can also enter an object "path" starting "seed." from the paths logged as you browse your application so you can find your way back to objects easilly.
+"
 The remaining features are most easily described by a series of bullet points:

 ![Icon](http://injectionforxcode.johnholdsworth.com/xprobe1.png)